 If you are flying to Southern California, the easiest access is through SNA (John Wayne International) or Long Beach (LGB).
 Both airports are a reasonable taxi/Uber/Lyft ride to Huntington Beach.

-What about handicap parking and viewing?
+What about ADA viewing?

 Can I watch from a boat on the water?
 What about surfers?